 There are so many San Francisco attractions it could make your head spin.
 I quickly discovered this fact when I started prepping for our 5-day stay in the Frisco Bay earlier this year.
-It took some time and careful planning to discover what my must-see San Francisco attractions were, and even more time to figure out how I would squeeze them all into our trip.
+While it didn't take much time to figure out my list of must-see San Francisco attractions, careful planning was required to squeeze them into our itinerary.

-In hopes it will help future San Francisco visitors, I've put together a list of my favorite San Francisco attractions.
+In the spirit of sharing, I've put together a list of my favorite San Francisco attractions.
 These were just a few of the many, many things that made it easy to love the City by the Bay in a big way!
-I bet you'll be surprised to find out what made #1!
-You'll have to read on to find out.
+I bet you'll be surprised to find out what made #1, so be sure to scroll down to find out.

 If you are planning to use street cars and trolleys, in addition to the light rail and buses, you should buy the MUNI Passport.
 Good for 1, 3 or 7 days, these sweet little passes give you access to everything you need (except BART).
 Because most people use BART to get to/from the airport, the Clipper Card is a more popular option.

-The Clipper Card gives you access to BART and all MUNI buses, lightrail and trolleys.
-You can reload the card easily, making it fairly economical (no wasted fair).
-Unfortunately, the Clipper Card does not include cable cars.
-If you want to use the cable cars you can pay per ride or purchase a day pass from the cable car conductor.
+The Clipper Card gives you access to BART and all MUNI buses, light rail, and trolleys.
+You can reload the card easily, making it relatively economical (no wasted fare).
+Unfortunately, the Clipper Card doesn't include cable cars.
+So, if you want to use the cable cars, you'll have to pay per ride or purchase a day pass from the cable car conductor.

-No matter where we go, we always try to visit at least one great museum.
-If you read my Amsterdam post, then you know we've learned to make good use of museums when bad weather strikes while traveling.
+No matter where we go, we always visit at least one great museum.
+If you read my Amsterdam post, then you know we've learned to make good use of museums when inclement weather strikes during vacation.
 While in San Francisco we spent a rainy afternoon at the super sleek, super modern de Young Museum.

 The star of the show was the Oceanic art collection which happens to be the bulk of the museum's permanent collection.
 We also really enjoyed the temporary shows which included a showcase of Hawaiian feather cloaks (ʻAhu ʻula).
 But the real star of the show is the museum's architecture.